RomanLazarchik/Application-Manager/README.md

 mvn spring-boot:run
 ```
 The application will start, and you can access the API endpoints through http://localhost:8080/.

-## Dependencies
-- __Spring Boot:__ For building stand-alone, production-grade Spring based applications.
-- __Spring Data JPA:__ For easy database interactions and operations.
-- __H2 Database:__ An in-memory database used for development purposes.

 ## Usage
 Once the application is running, you can use tools like __Postman__ or __curl__ to interact with the API.
 Ensure to set the __Content-Type__ header to __application/json__ for requests.